kuwerty/grafana/README.md

+Fork of Grafana that adds some rudimentarary support for InfluxDB.

 [Grafana](http://grafana.org) [![Build Status](https://api.travis-ci.org/torkelo/grafana.png)](https://travis-ci.org/torkelo/grafana)
 =================
 A beautiful, easy to use and feature rich Graphite dashboard replacement and graph editor.
 Visit [grafana.org](http://grafana.org) for screenshots, videos and feature descriptions.